-There are several reasons why akathisia might go undetected.245 Its symptoms resemble and often overlap with those of other psychiatric disorders, such as mania, psychosis, agitated depression, and ADHD.
+There are several reasons why akathisia might go undetected.
+Its symptoms resemble and often overlap with those of other psychiatric disorders, such as mania, psychosis, agitated depression, and ADHD.
 In addition, akathisia often occurs concurrently with, and is masked by, akinesia, a common extrapyramidal harm of psychosis pills.
-Such patients might have the inner
+Such patients might have the inner feeling of restlessness and urge to move but do not exhibit characteristic limb movements but sit still, in a state of inner turmoil.
+When akathisia is mistaken for worsening anxiety, psychosis, or agitated depression, the clinician usually increases the dosage of the offending agent, leading to further harm.

-Even less recognised than akathisia is tardive akathisia, 11:70 which has a delayed onset, usually more than three months since a medication or dose change.
+Even less recognised than akathisia is tardive akathisia,11:70 which has a delayed onset, usually more than three months since a medication or dose change.
 It is often associated with tardive dyskinesia.
 A journalist described his experience this way: "And then, one day about four months after my taper [of a depression pill], I woke up shaking, with a sense of impending doom like nothing I'd ever experienced."
-246